KunyiE1/sTopMG-master/README.md

 make install
 ```

+The installation time is about 1 minutes.

 ## Simple Manual for Getting Started with sTopMG
 ### Run sTopMG on a toy dataset
 After TopPIC is successfully built(or you can only build topmg by run topmg in IDE like Clion)
-You can simply run sTopMG on a toy dataset with command line:
+You can simply run sTopMG on a toy(demo) dataset with command line:
 ```sh
 topmg -i database_and_modsfile/variable_mods_EC.txt database_and_modsfile/Test.fasta MSDataset/Test/test_ms2.msalign > MSDataset/Test/results
 ```